-In response to Glyn Moody's Open Source and Open Standards under Threat in Europe, here are the open replies to the key people (I'll post as they are sent).
+In response to Glyn Moody's Open Source and Open Standards under Threat in Europe (Update: sorry, the link is dead), here are the open replies to the key people (I'll post as they are sent).

 I have just read some disconcerting news and opinions regarding the EIF process ("Open Source and Open Standards under Threat in Europe" by Glyn Moody), and I hope you have the time to include the opinions of a software developer in your deliberations.